ASN – EPC Advisory Committee Bios

 Duke University

-Ryan McDevitt is a Visiting Associate Professor of Economics at the University of Chicago’s Booth School of Business while on leave from Duke University and is a Research Associate in the Health Care Program of the National Bureau of Economic Research.
+Ryan McDevitt is a Professor of Economics at Duke University and a Research Associate in the Health Care Program of the National Bureau of Economic Research.
 Prior to joining Duke, he held faculty positions at the University of Rochester’s Simon School of Business and Northwestern University’s Kellogg School of Management, and was an investment banking analyst at Morgan Stanley.
 He earned his B.A from Williams College and Ph.D. from Northwestern University, both in economics.

 McDevitt’s research focuses on applied microeconomics, specifically on how health care providers respond to financial incentives, and has been published in the American Economic Review, the Journal of Political Economy, the Quarterly Journal of Economics, the Review of Economic Studies, and JAMA.
 His work has been funded by the Washington Center for Equitable Growth, the National Science Foundation, and the National Bureau of Economic Research, and the National Institute for Health Care Management.
 He has won teaching awards for his courses in economics, strategy, and econometrics.